becherers7/client-boiler/README.md

 This is some boiler for a react and redux front end application.

-It's compatible with java-api-boiler, a separate boiler plate of mine for fullstack use for java and react.
+It's compatible with another repo of mine, java-api-boiler, for java and react.